 See all Blog Posts What is Steel Pickling?
 Category: Processes Posted: November 23, 2021 Very simply, pickling is an acid bath process to remove the unusable iron oxide scale that forms on hot worked steels as well as other impurities (you may know iron oxide as rust, but there are actually at least 15 other known allotropes of iron oxide).
 When steels are hot worked, above their recrystallization temperature, oxygen will react with the outside layer of iron and produce a flaky layer of scale.
 This layer makes the steel difficult to work with and paint.
 Why is it Called Pickling?
 The pickling process involves dipping the metal into a solution to remove surface impurities.
 The solution used is called pickle liquor and hence the process of dipping the metal into the pickle liquor became known as pickling.
 How is Steel Pickled?
 Hot worked steel is dipped into a vat of either sulfuric or hydrochloric acid, called pickle liquor.
 Steels with carbon content higher than 6% will require an extra step using nitric, phosphoric, or hydrofluoric acid.
 The metal is dipped into the bath for a preset amount of time, to avoid too much of the metal being eaten up by the acid.
 The amount of scale typically removed is between 1% and 3% of the mass of the steel.
 Once the metal is out of the bath, it gets rinsed and is ready to continue its processing.
 Usually at this point it is ready for cold working.
 The left-over pickling liquor, now filled with rust flakes and iron scale, is called pickling sludge.
 Often considered an environmental hazard, it is sometimes neutralized with a base (usually lime) and then thrown away.
 Systems exist also to recover some remaining useful products from the sludge, including hydrochloric acid and ferric oxide.
 There are processes that use waste mill scale too.
 The scale can be sent to a sintering plant where the iron oxide dust and flakes can be reformed into a solid mass of steel.
 Alternatives to Pickling Smooth clean surface (SPS) is a mechanical method of removing scale.
 As the (usually sheet) steel passes through a series of rollers, abrasive brushes scrape the scale off the metal.
 This method removes scale without the use of water and oils.
 Flame cleaning is a simple process that uses an oxyacetylene flame to remove the surface of a metal, usually structural steel.
 A regular oxy torch can be used with the flame drastically reduced to avoid digging too deep into the metal.
 Metal Supermarkets Metal Supermarkets is the world’s largest small-quantity metal supplier with over 100 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.
 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminium, tool steel, engineering steel, brass, bronze and copper.
 We carry a wide range of shapes including: bars, tubes, sheets and plates.
 We can cut metal to your exact specifications.
-Visit one of our 7 locations in the United Kingdom today.
-Share: Facebook Twitter LinkedIn E-Mail Related blog articles The Difference Between Honing and Lapping 5 Types of Carbon Steel Round Tube What is Pre-Painted Metal?
+Visit one of our 8 locations in the United Kingdom today.
+Share: Facebook Twitter LinkedIn E-Mail Related blog articles What Are The Types of Metal Fabrication?
+Proteus: The World’s First Uncuttable Metal?
+What are the Most Antimicrobial Metals?